Faculty & Staff Directory

 - Michael Workman

-Began career in avionics and aviation maintenance for 13 years.
-Hired by UAA in 2003 to oversee and maintain the Aviation Technology Division simulation, IT missions; was part of the ADS-B Capstone team for 5 years heading up the handheld devices in the cockpit and iridium research.
-This also included being the designated ADS-B maintenance trainer for the Alaska FAA and Industry that was part of the Capstone program.
-Also has an active role with UAA’s aircraft.
+Mike began his career as an aviation maintenance technician for 13 years prior to coming to UAA.
+He was hired by UAA in 2003 to oversee and maintain the Aviation Technology Division's simulation and IT operations.
+He was part of the ADS-B Capstone team for 5 years, heading up handheld cockpit device and iridium research.
+In that role, he also served as the designated ADS-B maintenance trainer for FAA and industry participants involved in the capstone program.
+Mike also supports the Flight Operations Maintenance team in a variety of capacities.

 Colorado Aero Tech, UAA and specialized training with Honeywell, Frasca, UFA, Garmin, Rockwell Collins, General Dynamics, Chelton, Bendix King, Microsoft, Cisco, and Hewlett Packard.